 But the vibe at each of the three temples that constitute the UNESCO inscribed ‘Great Living Chola Temple‘ ensemble was different.
 And visiting these sublime monuments during Shivarathri – the most important Saivite festival celebrating the birth of Shiva – elevated the experience to another level.

-I visited the Big Temple twice, on the evening on the day of my arrival in Tanjavur and on the morning after Shivratri on the day of departure, and it was thrilling to be able to witness and participate in traditions that have been in practice without break for over a thousand years.
+I visited the Big Temple twice; on the evening on the day of my arrival in Thanjavur , and on the morning after Shivratri on the day of departure.
+And it was thrilling to be able to witness and participate in traditions that have been in practice without break for over a thousand years.

 A huge reservoir nearby – the Chola Gangam – signified a ‘liquid pillar of victory’.
 According to one story, every king defeated in battle by the Cholas was ordered to symbolically empty a pot of sacred Ganga water into it on the grand event of its consecration.

-The once glorious capital is today reduced to a dusty village, incongruously named Jayakondan (he who gained victory) surrounded by the barely discernible ruins of a palace.
+The once glorious capital is today reduced to a dusty village surrounded by the barely discernible ruins of a palace.
+It is somewhat incongruously named Jayakondan (he who gained victory).
 The Brihadeeswarar temple remains the sole purveyor of the stories and the forgotten legacy of the Master of the Ganga.

-Darasuram is about an hour by road from Tanjavur (35.7 km) just short of Kumbakonam.
+Darasuram is about an hour by road from Thanjavur (35.7 km) just short of Kumbakonam.
 Best combined with the temple town.